tyrsarm/peertube-headless-seeder/README.md

 # peertube-headless-seeder
 ### This is a project that uses Python, Selenium, and FireFox to make a headless seeder for livestreams for a PeerTube instance.
 ## To-Do
-- Finish Python code
-- Do testing
-- Dockerize the code